 How to register:

-If you're interested and space remains, simply submit payment for the workshop via the PA Homeschoolers website store.
-I'll contact all registered participants two weeks before each workshop starts, and I'll post an update on this page when either section is full.
+To register, simply submit payment for the workshop via the AP Homeschoolers website store.
+I'll contact all registered participants two weeks before each workshop starts.
+Initially, you'll see all of the following options in the online store:

 Maya Inspektor has almost a decade of experience teaching AP English Language and AP English Literature via PA Homeschoolers.
 As a teacher, her passion and strength lies in helping students bring out their own writing voices and work through the process of revision.
-She has informally and formally helped students with admissions essay writing for years.
-If you would like to see a sample of a student's admissions essay drafts (shared with permission) or if you have any further questions, don't hesitate to e-mail email@example.com.
+She has informally helped students with admissions essay writing for years, and she has offered these workshops since the summer of 2016.
+If you would like to see a sample of a student's admissions essay drafts (shared with permission) or if you have any further questions, don't hesitate to e-mail firstname.lastname@example.org.

 Click here to read class reviews from past participants